huggingface/blog/inference-endpoints-llm.md

 Open-source LLMs like [Falcon](https://huggingface.co/tiiuae/falcon-40b), [(Open-)LLaMA](https://huggingface.co/openlm-research/open_llama_13b), [X-Gen](https://huggingface.co/Salesforce/xgen-7b-8k-base), [StarCoder](https://huggingface.co/bigcode/starcoder) or [RedPajama](https://huggingface.co/togethercomputer/RedPajama-INCITE-7B-Base), have come a long way in recent months and can compete with closed-source models like ChatGPT or GPT4 for certain use cases.
 However, deploying these models in an efficient and optimized way still presents a challenge.

-In this blog post, we will show you how to deploy open-source LLMs to [Hugging Face inference Endpoints](https://ui.endpoints.huggingface.co/), our managed SaaS solution that makes it easy to deploy models.
+In this blog post, we will show you how to deploy open-source LLMs to [Hugging Face Inference Endpoints](https://ui.endpoints.huggingface.co/), our managed SaaS solution that makes it easy to deploy models.
 Additionally, we will teach you how to stream responses and test the performance of our endpoints.
 So let's get started!

 1. [How to deploy Falcon 40B instruct](1#how-to-deploy-falcon-40b-instruct)
 2. [Test the LLM endpoint](#2-test-the-llm-endpoint)